njw0709/Lab3/README.md

   - Improve ability to work with SQL relational database
   - Become closer to creating Android code that would be considered professional
 - Organize your time effectively over the span of a project
-- Work effectively in a group
+- Work effectively with a partner
 - Design an intuitive user interface

 ###Application Objectives